 Giant cookies seem to be all the rage these days, and that’s for good reason.
 Who wouldn’t want to eat a giant gooey cookie?

-Whether it’s the infamous Levain cookies, or my recent discovery of Fat & Weird Cookies, I’ve officially hopped on that big cookie bandwagon.
+Whether it’s the infamous Levain cookies, or my favorite Fat & Weird Cookies, I’ve officially hopped on that big cookie bandwagon.

 The only problem is, I haven’t come across a big thick cookie that is also protein-packed….until now.